Papr-ai/papr-open-piksa/README.md

 </a>

 <p align="center">
-    Papr Chat is an open-source AI chatbot with built-in memory capabilities, powered by Papr.
-Built on Next.js 14 and based on Vercel's AI chatbot template, Papr Chat demonstrates how to build powerful, context-aware chatbot applications that remember past conversations.
+    Papr Chat is an open-source AI chatbot with powerful memory capabilities, powered by Papr.
+Built on Next.js 14 and based on Vercel's AI chatbot template, Papr Chat demonstrates how to build context-aware, personalized chatbot applications with long-term memory.
 </p>

 <p align="center">